MbengeniMuano/java-task-manager/README.md

 - Data is stored in memory and resets when the server restarts.
 - The frontend is intentionally minimal for clarity and learning.

-Screenshots
-- Add your own screenshots by placing images in `public/` and referencing them here.